Rehabilitation

 Provide students with hearing devices with a seat that will facilitate their learning in a mainstream classroom.
 Keep the following points in mind to ensure students’ ability to understand the teacher and other students:

-- Students should be seated near the front, close to the teacher for good access to information.
+• Seat students close to the teacher and in a position for good access to spoken information.

-- The teacher should face the classroom while giving instructions to allow better understanding with the help of lip reading, facial expression and body language.
+• Face the class while giving instructions to allow better understanding with the help of lip reading, facial expression and body language.

-- Ensure that students with hearing devices understand the subject of the classroom discussion by asking them to rephrase what they heard.
-Or ask, “What are we going to do next?”
+• Check for understanding the classroom discussion by asking students to rephrase what they heard, or by asking, “What are we going to do next?”

-- Write the important information on the board, such as dates for tests, homework assignments, and new topics.
+• Write important information on the board, such as dates for tests, homework assignments, and new topics.
+Activate captions on videos.

 Ensure Optimal Access to Facilitate Learning

 Small adjustments can make a huge difference in the classroom experience of students with hearing loss.
-With the proper understanding of how hearing devices work and what accommodations they can make, teachers of children with cochlear implants can ensure their classroom is a listening environment in which their students can learn.
 Students with a properly functioning hearing device and well-informed teachers will be ready to get the most out of their learning experience.
+Teachers and classmates also have a responsibility to create an inclusive environment in schools.

-For more information about creating learning conditions for success, cochlear implant basics, and strategies to implement while giving instruction in the classroom, you may read more in this article and the download included in it.
+For more information about creating learning conditions for success, cochlear implant basics, and strategies to implement while giving instruction in the classroom, you may read more in our article, Binaural Hearing Rehabilitation: Free Guides & Online Courses.

 References